fatimaazfar/EpiDetect/README.md

 ## Usage

-1. **User Registration and Login**: Register a new account or login with existing credentials.
+1. **User Registration and Login**: Register a new account or log in with existing credentials.
 2. **Profile Management**: View and update your profile information.
 3. **Skin Disease Prediction**:
    - Navigate to the `Predict` page.
    - Upload an image or capture one using your web camera.
    - Click on `Predict` to get the prediction results.
-4. **Document Upload and Summarization**:
-   - Navigate to the `Dashboard`.
-   - Use the document upload feature to upload PDF documents.
-   - Get summaries and ask questions based on the document content.
-5. **Blog Creation**: Navigate to the `Create Blog` page to create and manage your blog posts.
+4. **Blog Creation**: Navigate to the `Create Blog` page to create and manage your blog posts.
-6. **Contact Us**: Use the contact form to send messages.
+5. **Contact Us**: Use the contact form to send messages.
-7. **Prediction Records**: View and download your prediction records in PDF format.
+6. **Prediction Records**: View and download your prediction records in PDF format.

+## Future Work
+I will soon be incorporating a chatbot to recommend natural solutions and treatments for light-scale skin diseases, causes of the disease, and anything relevant to the disease that the patient could find useful.

 ## Contributing